kempanator/amq-training/README.md

 # amq-training

 A local webpage for practicing matching anime songs to their series.
 This program reads anisongdb json files and creates a randomized song list that you listen to and click through with arrow buttons.
-The anime, artist, and song names are hidden until you click the green check button.
+The anime, artist, and song names are hidden until you click the result button.

 ## How to Download
 1. click green code button